-- 1. Verify receipt of test materials immediately upon their delivery to your school.
-Materials will arrive by the date listed on pages iv-v.
+- Verify receipt of test materials immediately upon their delivery to your school.
+Materials will arrive by the date for each administration listed at pages iv-vi.
 Call the MCAS Service Center if you do not receive materials by this date. - 2.
 Using your Materials Summary, inventory test materials immediately upon receipt.

-To inventory test materials, complete the "Qty Received" column of the Materials Summary according to the "Before Testing" directions on the form.
+To inventory test materials, complete the "Qty Received" column of the Materials Summary for each grade according to the "Before Testing" directions on the form.